Could Studebaker have come out of the 1970s as successful as Jeep?

 1984 Ford Ranger

-The U.S. auto industry’s bias against compact trucks was so complete that GM and Ford did not enter the field until 1982.
-This could have allowed Studebaker more breathing room to rebuild.
-Pictured is a 1984 Ford Range (Old Car Brochures).
+The Big Three’s neglect of compact trucks was so complete that GM and Ford did not enter the field until 1982.
+That neglect could have given Studebaker more breathing room to rebuild.
+Pictured is a 1984 Ford Ranger (Old Car Brochures).

 Studebakers were priced below larger competitors

-Studebaker consistently priced the Champ to be the lowest-priced U.S.-built “real” truck.
+Studebaker had the right idea in positioning the Champ as the lowest-priced U.S.-built “real” truck.
 Meanwhile, the automaker’s wagons straddled the compact and mid-sized passenger car fields.

-Without four-wheel drive, the top-end, V8-powered 1964 Daytona Wagonaire was priced within the same ballpark as a base, six-cylinder Jeep Wagoneer and International Travelall in two-wheel drive.
+Without four-wheel drive, the top-end, V8-powered 1964 Daytona Wagonaire was priced within the same ballpark as a base, six-cylinder Wagoneer and Travelall in two-wheel drive.

-Were trucks, SUVs and taxis a large enough market?
+Were trucks and SUVs a large enough market?

 Those skeptical about this scenario might argue that there wasn’t a big enough market for Studebaker to have successfully transitioned away from passenger cars.

-The problem wasn’t with the overall truck and SUV market, which roughly tripled in volume between 1960 and 1979.
-The real issue was that the Big Three’s control of the truck market increased from an already oligopolistic 77 percent in 1960 to more than 90 percent in 1979.
+The problem wasn’t with the size of the overall truck and SUV market, which roughly tripled in volume between 1960 and 1979.
+The key issue was that the Big Three’s control of that market increased from an already oligopolistic 77 percent in 1960 to more than 90 percent in 1979.

 1960-79 U.S. truck volume